FreeRangeLobster/Fishtank/README.md

 ## Description

-This project started out me being lazy to flicker the switch on and off.
-I asked myself: What if I control it from my mobile phone? and why not make it automatic?.
+This project started out me being lazy to toggle the switch on and off.Then I asked myself: What if I control it from my mobile phone? and why not make it automatic?.
 Also I have a Raspberry Pi !!!.
-When I started I thought it was a weekend project, but being here  writing the "ReadMe" of my fishtank controller probes me otherwise.
+When I started I thought it was a weekend project, but being here  writing the "ReadMe" of my fishtank controller probes me I understimate the project.

 The following "ReadMe" is the logbook of the development process, This document is devided into the development notes, to do lists, tasks done, nice to have, comand cheat sheet.
 At the end there is draft version of the project Wiki, which describes how to do it again, just in case the system goes bang.